apache/mina-sshd/README.md

 The code supports both [global](https://tools.ietf.org/html/rfc4254#section-4) and [channel-specific](https://tools.ietf.org/html/rfc4254#section-5.4) requests via the registration of `RequestHandler`(s).
 The global handlers are derived from `ConnectionServiceRequestHandler`(s) whereas the channel-specific ones are derived from `ChannelRequestHandler`(s).
-In order to add a handler one need only register the correct implementation and handle the request when it is detected:
+In order to add a handler one need only register the correct implementation and handle the request when it is detected.
+For global request handlers this is done by registering them on the server:

 ```java